OSInside/kiwi/doc/source/workflow.rst

 deployed.
 In case a customized boot image is needed, KIWI provides appropriate configuration options in :file:`config.xml`.

-Using these options allows users to base the boot image on the KIWI provided descriptions rather than having to define a configuration from scratch (however, this is possible if wanted).
+Using these options allow users to base the boot image on the KIWI provided descriptions rather than having to define a configuration from scratch (however, this is possible if wanted).
 The following question and answer section provides solutions to the most common scenarios that require a customized boot image.